Brain-Development-and-Disorders-Lab/mars/README.md

 - `number`: A numerical value.
 - `date`: A date or timestamp.
 - `url`: A link to external or internal online resource.
 - `entity`: A "soft" relation to another Entity.
-This does not have the significance of an Origin or Product Entity in the overall system, but could be used to express a similar concept.
+This does not have the significance of an Origin or Product Entity in the overall system but could be used to express a similar concept.
 - `select`: A drop-down containing a customizable set of options.
 The set of options can be customized before and after the value is created.

 Template Attributes can be created, to allow metadata structures and values to be reused across Entities.